emmav6936/first-repo/README.md

-This is my first repo :)
+This is my first repo.
+This is my second sentence.
+It is not very long